ruby/b.r-l.o/plugins/redmine_s3/README.md

 * private: boolean true/false
 * expires: integer number of seconds for private links to expire after being generated
 * Defaults to private: false, secure: false, default endpoint, and default expires

-## Reporting Bugs and Getting Help
-Bugs and feature requests may be filed at https://github.com/ka8725/redmine_s3/issues